 Gaining Control Of Your Time

 I get it.
 I'm guilty of using “not enough time” as an excuse for not meeting some reasonable goals I've set over the years too.
 In an effort to ditch excuses, I finally decided to look for new ways to take more control of my days.

 Last year I came across a 2016 TedWomen Talk with more than 12 million views – Laura Vanderkam's – How to gain control of your free time.
 And it was well worth my time!

-I’ll highlight a few key takeaways.
-But if you struggle finding space in your busy schedule, do yourself a favor and give Laura’s 11 minute talk a listen.
+I'll highlight a few key takeaways.
+But if you struggle to find space in your busy schedule, do yourself a favor and give Laura's 11 minute talk a listen.

 I don't have time = It's not a priority.